-Salesforce Org Migration can happen in the following scenarios:
+Salesforce Org Migration Can Occur in the Following Circumstances:

-What is required to import all your data from an old org to new org?
-Primarily, the process involves four steps:
+What is required for migrating data from an old Salesforce org to a new Salesforce org?
+The procedure is divided into four steps:

 This step includes a thorough impact analysis of both source and target org.
-It also requires to identify the in-scope and out-of-scope elements for the org migration activity.
-Also defining the roadmap that can help the organization to manage their business more effectively and efficiently with great customer satisfaction rate.
+It also requires identifying the in-scope and out-of-scope elements for the org migration activity.
+Also defining the roadmap that can help the organization to manage their business more effectively and efficiently with a great customer satisfaction rate.